PlaceholderAPI/PlaceholderAPI/README.md

 You need to make a fork of the PlaceholderAPI Repository to contribute towards the wiki.
 To fork the repository, click the button on the top-right that says "Fork".
 In the new page, select the account/organisation you want to fork this repository towards and click "Create fork".

+> **Note**
+> It's important that "Copy the `master` branch only" has been unchecked!
+Otherwise will only the master branch be copied over, which is not what you want here.

 ![fork repo](./img/readme/fork.png)

 The forking process should only take a few seconds and you should be redirected to your fork afterwards.